JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lab.md

 </p></details>
 ```

-If the exercises so far did not feel very useful let's focus on one, that is actually useful as a part of the [`IntervalArithmetics.jl`](https://github.com/JuliaIntervals/IntervalArithmetic.jl) pkg.
+If the exercises so far did not feel very useful let's focus on one, that is similar to a part of the [`IntervalArithmetics.jl`](https://github.com/JuliaIntervals/IntervalArithmetic.jl) pkg.
 ```@raw html
 <div class="admonition is-category-exercise">
 <header class="admonition-header">Exercise</header>